sadakmed/data-engineering-challenge/README.md

 Technologies used:

-+ For scraping, I can't get away from scraper. it's just so great.
++ For scraping, I can't get away from scrapy. it's just so great.
-+ For API i have the choise between Django and Flask, Flask is more convinient.
++ For API i have the choise between Django and Flask, Flask is more convenient.
 + Frontend either React or just simple html page and i will manage the data with JS.